 Kadi Franson is an artist addressing ecological resilience and loss during the Anthropocene, the geological era of human impact.
 Illustration work keeps her buoyant and often advocates for ecoliteracy.
 Additionally, she is a licensed architect in the state of Utah with a special interest in natural building and sustainable design, and an educator.
-She lives in the Pink Cliffs of Bryce Canyon National Park with her favorite park ranger and a robotic vacuum.
-You can find her in the woods, peering into logs in search of moss.
+She was raised in rural Texas in a feral trailer community by a mother who howled at the moon.
+Now she lives in the Pink Cliffs of Bryce Canyon National Park with her favorite park ranger and a robotic vacuum.
+She spends a lot of time in the woods.

 2014 - Postgraduate Certificate from Yestermorrow Design Build School.
 Design for Public Interest course, taught by Jersey Devil Design Build.